Five takeaways from the midterm elections

 Democrats lost more Senate seats than many predicted, with Florida being the big surprise, and won some House seats no one saw coming, including shock races in Oklahoma, South Carolina, and Trump-friendly Staten Island.

-But in general, the pundits got this one right and Trump now looks more mortal than his opponents privately had feared.
+But in general, the pundits got this one right and Trump now looks more mortal than his opponents had initially believed.